This website uses cookies. Learn more via our web privacy policy. For questions, please email dataprivacy@columbusstate.edu.

 Location: Schuster Student Success Center, 2nd floor.

 A great professional look is an important way to communicate to the employer that you are ready for a new position.
-We are excited to partner with the Wade Companies, one of the long-serving dry cleaners in the Columbus Community, to provide access to free professional outfits to all CSU students who need to dress for success for work and interviews.
 A “professional look” varies depending on the organizational culture and position you are applying for.
 Consult people in similar positions, industries, or a career coach at the CSU’s Center for Career Design.
-Students can pick two outfits per academic semester and keep them.
+Students can pick one outfit per academic semester and keep them.

 Ask Cody